The Museum is currently closed for renovation.

 The Masterpieces of the Bridgestone Museum of Art, Tokyo — Ishibashi Foundation Collection Exhibition to be held at the Musée de l’Orangerie in Paris

-The Bridgestone Museum of Art’s closure for reconstruction (reopening scheduled for the autumn provided the opportunity to introduce the Ishibashi Foundation’s exemplary collection, which is focused on modern and contemporary Western and Japanese art.
+The Bridgestone Museum of Art’s closure for reconstruction (reopening scheduled for the autumn of 2019) provided the opportunity to introduce the Ishibashi Foundation’s exemplary collection, which is focused on modern and contemporary Western and Japanese art.

 (Chefs-d’œuvre du Bridgestone Museum of Art de Tokyo, Collection Ishibashi Foundation)

 Yasuhide Shimbata (Chief Curator, Bridgestone Museum of Art, Ishibashi Foundation)

 Kyoko Kagawa (Curator, Bridgestone Museum of Art, Ishibashi Foundation)

 “Masterpieces of the Bridgestone Museum of Art, Tokyo—Ishibashi Foundation Collection”